linkerd/website/linkerd.io/content/blog/march-linkerd-community-meeting.md

 ## News & updates

 Linkerd 2.10 is now available and is the lightest it has ever been.
 Many of the previous defaults are now extensions, providing users with a lot more control.
 We have also released the 21.3.4 edge release – please check it out and provide feedback!

-Another big news is that Linkerd submitted its CNCF graduation application.
+Another really big piece of news is that Linkerd submitted its CNCF graduation application.
 Stay tuned for more news on that!

 ## Linkerd roadmap